awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 Amazon FreeRTOS includes scripts to make it easier to set up your Espressif board\.
 To configure the Espressif scripts, open `<BASE_FOLDER>/tools/aws_config_quick_start/configure.json` and set the following attributes:

 `afr_source_dir`
-The complete path to the Amazon FreeRTOS download on your computer\.
+The complete path to the `amazon-freertos` directory on your computer\.
+Make sure that you use forward slashes to specify this path\.

 `thing_name`
 The name of the IoT thing that represents your board\.